Prepare for a rewarding career as a psychiatric mental healthcare provider with a degree from one of the nation’s top nursing schools.

 According to the U.S. Bureau of Labor Statistics, the job growth rate for nurse practitioners will increase by 26 percent over the next decade.
 Increase your marketability and professional options with an MS in Psychiatric Mental Health, which trains nurse practitioners in the latest psychopharmacology, counseling and therapy interventions.
 You’ll gain the tools to assess and manage a diverse range of clients with psychiatric diagnoses—from individuals to families to communities—providing the treatment they need to live healthy, productive lives.

-Why Join the Psychiatric Nurse Practitioner Program at Adelphi?
+Why Join the Psychiatric Nurse Practitioner Program at Adelphi University in New York?

 - Learn by doing in our state-of-the-art clinical simulation laboratory under the supervision of experienced nurse practitioners.